Khirbat Zakariyya

 The archaeological site, also known Horbat Zekharya (חורבת זכריה) is today located next to the Technological Park of Modi'in-Maccabim-Re'ut, Israel.
 It forms part of a cluster of sites located in the Modi'in hills next to ancient roads linking Jerusalem and the coastal plain.
 This cluster include the site of Khirbat el-Kelkh / Horvat Kelah, and the caves at el-Habs.

 In the 19th century it gave the name for an agricultural estate, which formed part of the territory controlled by the Palestinian-Arab Khawaja family of the Yaman tribal group, based in the village of Ni'lin to the east.
 Kh.
 Zakariyya was listed in the Village Statistics (1945), prepared by Mandatory Palestine with an of 4,538 dunams, of which about half are used for growing cereals.
-On July 1948, During Operation Danny, Kh.
+In July 1948, During Operation Danny, Kh.
 Zakariyya and other Palestinian-Arab localities in the region were captured and depopulated.

 Discovery and early research

 The site was surveyed by European explorers during the late 19th century.
 In 1870 the French explorer Victor Guérin described Kh.
 Zakariyya: "at this moment they are covered with magnificent harvests, in the midst of which I observe many sherds of antique pottery and a considerable number of cubes of mosaic scattered on the ground.
 Several tombs and some ancient cisterns attract my attention.
 The most considerable ruins are those on a mound, where the remains of a rather powerful construction are seen in large blocks, of which only a few arches remain."

-In 1871-74 Charles Simon Clermont-Ganneau visited Khar'bet Zakarieh/Khurbet el Kelkh, and "found there a beautiful baptistery with a Greek inscription bearing the name of the donor Sophronia, and in a sepulchral cave in the same place another Greek inscription of The Christian era."
+In 1871–74 Charles Simon Clermont-Ganneau visited Khar'bet Zakarieh/Khurbet el Kelkh, and "found there a beautiful baptistery with a Greek inscription bearing the name of the donor Sophronia, and in a sepulchral cave in the same place another Greek inscription of The Christian era."